 04 of 09

-Another must-have on high-energy dog lists, the Australian Shepherd is an active and agile companion that loves an outdoor adventure.
-Like her Border Collie cousin, the Aussie is a herder with seemingly endless energy.
-The Aussie is work-oriented and loves a job, so coming up with games to play along the trail will give her a well-rounded and exhausting day of exercise.
+Another must-have on high-energy dog lists, the Australian shepherd is an active and agile companion that loves an outdoor adventure.
+Like its border collie cousin, the Aussie is a herder with seemingly endless energy.
+The Aussie is work-oriented and loves a job, so coming up with games to play along the trail will give this dog a well-rounded and exhausting day of exercise.
 Much like the border collie, an Aussie needs plenty of everyday exercise—one hike a week will not cut it.
 But if it is kept well-exercised and trained, this dog will make a happy dog owner out of you.

 05 of 09